 The normal drive strength for all outputs is specified to be SSTL_2, Class II.
+I-V curves for the normal drive strength are included in this document.
 In addition this design version supports a weak driver mode for lighter load and/or point-to-point environments which can be activated during mode register set.

-I-V curves for the normal and weak drive strength are included in this document.
+I-V curves for the weak driver mode will be included in this document later.